jakelevirne/edge-lab/docs/Pi Cluster.md

 # Reserved IPs
 # In general, I prefer using reserved IPs from a DHCP server rather than static IP addresses configured separately on each machine.
 sudo nano /etc/dnsmasq.conf
-# You'll need the MAC address of each Pi's ethernet interface.
+# You'll need the MAC address of each of YOUR Pi's ethernet interface.
 # Add lines that look like these.
-# pi1

 dhcp-host=d8:3a:dd:f7:78:e0,192.168.87.101,pi1
-# pi2
 dhcp-host=d8:3a:dd:f7:77:d8,192.168.87.102,pi2
-# pi3
 dhcp-host=d8:3a:dd:e9:d4:3e,192.168.87.103,pi3
-# data1
 dhcp-host=1c:69:7a:a2:6f:89,192.168.87.2,data1

 # restart dnsmasq